alissonsol/Archive/docs/hacks.md

 Usually, the Docker functionality to `Reset to factory defaults` is the best path to a solution.

-Afterwards, remove the `~/.kube` folder and enable Kubernetes again (this loses at least some configuration, and possibly data).
+Afterward, remove the `~/.kube` folder and enable Kubernetes again (this loses at least some configuration, and possibly data).

 ## Azure deletes static IP when deleting an ingress using it